limpyd/redis-limpyd/doc/fields.rst

 - `zremrangebyscore`

+.. _PKField:

 PKField
 -------

 PKField_ is a special subclass of StringField_ that manage primary keys of models.
 The PK of an object cannot be updated, as it serves to create keys of all its stored fields.
-It's this PK that is returned, with others, in Collections_.
+It's this PK that is returned, with others, in :doc:`collections`.

 A PK can contain any sort of string you want: simple integers, float, long uuid, names...